Badgerati/Pode/docs/Tutorials/OpenAPI/Overview.md

 - Depending on the validation result, appropriate HTTP responses are returned.
 - OpenAPI metadata such as summary, description, request body, and responses are also defined for documentation purposes.

+!!!
+Note
+    The current release has some limitations inherithed by the Powershell `Test-Json` function.
+It cannot validate objects that include the keywords `oneOf` or `anyOf` in their definition.
+The `allOf` keyword is supported.

 ## OpenApi Documentation pages